 Needs Assessment: Evaluate a client’s strengths, limitations, and specific barriers to identify the most suitable assistive technology solutions.

-Technology Selection and Customization: Recommend and assist clients in acquiring assistive devices, which can range from low-tech tools like canes to high-tech software and devices.
+Technology Selection and Customization: Recommend and assist clients in acquiring assistive devices, ranging from low-tech tools like canes to high-tech software and devices.

 Training and Support: Provide clients and their families with training and ongoing support to ensure they can use the technology effectively.